Zaheer Ahmad Babar Sidhu: Awards and decorations

 In recognition of his services, he has been awarded with Tamgha-i-lmtiaz (Military), Sitara-i-lmtiaz (Military), Hilal-i-lmtiaz (Military) and Nishan-i-lmtiaz (Military).

 Chief of the Air Staff

 Appointment

 Babar Sidhu was serving as Deputy Chief of the Air Staff (Administration) at the Air Headquarters in Islamabad before being appointed as Chief of Air Staff on 17 March 2021.
 He assumed charge on 19 March 2021, succeeding Air Chief Marshal Mujahid Anwar Khan.

 Controversies surrounding the appointment

 According to a white paper published in November 2023, Babar Sidhu was not the most senior officer in his batch.
 However, he received assistance in rising to the top position in the air force by then Director General of the ISI Faiz Hameed and Chief of Army Staff General Qamar Javed Bajwa.
 This support was attributed to his Chakwal background and belonging to the Jatt community, which is the same clan as General Bajwa.
 It also claimed that Babar Sidhu retirement approaching in March 2024, but he was reportedly lobbying for an extension.
+In March 2025, his tenure was extended for another year due to his outstanding performance, revival of airforce as second to none, acquisition of J-10C.
+Subsequently, the Government amended the constitution extending the service of all service chief.
+This resulted in his extension of his tenure from March 2024 to March 2026.

+He has been targeted by F-16 Mafia for disparaging compaign because he is first Mirages pilot who has been promoted to Air Chief.